Using Drones in Geography

 Drones can be used to capture images and videos of fieldwork locations prior to taking students.
 During the planning process, students can use the photographs and video in conjunction with OS Maps to identify potential sample locations and determine their accessibility.

 Exam boards seem to be increasingly asking students to determine the direction a photograph was taken using an OS map.
-Using a drone can support developing practise questions to help prepare students.
+Using a drone can support developing practice questions to help prepare students.

 Videos and images can be annotated to identify landforms and processes occurring within the scene.
 This is useful, particularly in physical geography.
 Aerial photos and videos can bring maps to life.
 When teaching map skills photos and videos can be used to illustrate areas on a map.
 Contour lines can be brought to life by illustrating the relief of an area.